ammrat13/beagleboneblack-cross-doc/config/toolchain/README.md

     * "libcrypt SHA256 support" to "y"
     * "libcrypt SHA512 support" to "y"
 * "Networking Support":
     * "DNS resolver functions" to "y".
-This is needed for `nslookup` in BusyBox if we elect not to use its internal resolver functions.
+This is needed for `nslookup` in BusyBox.
 * "Library Installation Options":
     * "uClibc runtime library directory" to "/".
 We want to install directly in the sysroot.